 [This page contains poems from the book The Crown of Glass.
-To read the full book, check here whenever it is ready.
+To read the full book, pre-order before August 15th.
 May contain spoilers.]

 by Patrick Granger